asethwright/viewmedica-docs/README.md

 - Width *int*

-Sets the with of the ViewMedica player.
+Sets the width of the ViewMedica player.
 The height will automatically be calculated from this value so that videos fit appropriately within the ViewMedica player.

 ```js
 ex.